Device Upgrade

 Upgrading to the latest version of sshnpd is identical to the installation process.

-Please see the installation guide to proceed.
+Please see the to proceed.

 To check the current version of sshnpd installed on your machine simply execute the binary: